 - Loading Areas and Dumpsters | Zonas de Carga y Contenedores de Basura

 - Building and Pavement Washing | Lavado de Edificios y Pavimentos

 - General Pollution Prevention | Prevención de Contaminación General

 - Materials Management and Spill Response | Manejo de Materiales y Derrames

 - Inspect Your Business | Inspeccione Su Negocio

 - Train Your Employees | Entrene Sus Empleados

-Tip: Wash kitchen mats in areas that drains to a sanitary sewer system.
+Rinse kitchen equipment and bins only in sinks that drain to the sanitary sewer system.

 If you would like to report a food and beverage industry discharge concern, have questions about our program, or would like additional information call the County Storm Drain Pollution hotline at: 1(888) 846-0800 or e-mail us at firstname.lastname@example.org